Arvedui/tt-rss-tumblr-gdpr/README.md

 ## Installation
-Just drop it into you plugin folder and enable the plugin in the settings page.
+Just drop the folder `tumblr_gdpr` into you plugin folder and enable the plugin in the settings page.